A Message from the Comptroller

 New York City is the greatest immigrant city the world has ever known.
 For more than 400 years, new generations have moved here and defined what it means to be a New Yorker: the words we use, the foods we eat, the music we dance to, the neighborhoods we love.

-Immigrant New Yorkers make our city run – building our homes, caring for our kids and elders, starting new businesses.
+Immigrant New Yorkers make New York City run – starting new businesses, building our city, caring for our communities, and bringing their talents, and expertise to every industry.
 Yet immigrant workers are far too often exploited by unscrupulous employers.
-Challenges unique to immigrants, such as language barriers, immigration status, and unfamiliarity with New York City’s services and protections make it harder for them to access and assert their rights in the workplace.
+Challenges unique to immigrants, such as anti-immigrant sentiment and discrimination, language barriers, and unfamiliarity with New York City’s services and protections make it harder for them to access and assert their rights in the workplace.

 When exploitative employers take advantage of immigrant workers who may be afraid to speak up or may not know what their protections are, the rights of all workers are eroded.

 My office is committed to using all the tools in its toolbox to fight for immigrant workers.
-Earlier this year, we released two related resources: the Employer Violations Dashboard, which sheds light on private employers who commit labor violations in New York City; and , a report dispelling prevalent myths surrounding immigrants’ impact on the country and New York City’s population and economy.
-Now, with the Immigrant Workers Resource Guide, we move one step forward toward making New York City a more welcoming and equitable home for all New Yorkers.
+In 2024, we released two resources: the Employer Violations Dashboard, which sheds light on private employers who commit labor violations in New York City; and Facts not Fear: How Welcoming Immigrants Benefits New York City, a report dispelling myths surrounding immigrants’ impact on the country and New York City.
+With this new Immigrant Workers Resource Guide, we provide information about basic workplace rights that impact many low-wage, undocumented immigrant workers, and a directory of partner organizations fighting to uphold immigrant rights across the five boroughs.

 In Solidarity,